Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 Butler Performance Insights

-- The Bulldogs have a +115 scoring differential, topping opponents by 14.4 points per game.
-They're putting up 83.4 points per game to rank 40th in college basketball and are allowing 69 per contest to rank 141st in college basketball.
+- The Bulldogs' +115 scoring differential (outscoring opponents by 14.4 points per game) is a result of scoring 83.4 points per game (40th in college basketball) while allowing 69 per outing (141st in college basketball).

-- Butler averages 34.8 rebounds per game (117th in college basketball) while conceding 33 per outing to its opponents.
-It outrebounds opponents by 1.8 boards per game.
+- Butler wins the rebound battle by 1.8 boards on average.
+It records 34.8 rebounds per game, which ranks 117th in college basketball, while its opponents grab 33 per contest.

-- Butler connects on 8.4 three-pointers per game (97th in college basketball) at a 35.1% rate (117th in college basketball), compared to the 7.4 its opponents make while shooting 29.8% from beyond the arc.
+- Butler connects on 8.4 three-pointers per game (97th in college basketball) at a 35.1% rate (117th in college basketball), compared to the 7.4 its opponents make while shooting 29.8% from deep.

 - The Bulldogs rank 43rd in college basketball by averaging 103.5 points per 100 possessions on offense, and defensively are 88th in college basketball, allowing 85.6 points per 100 possessions.

+- Buffalo grabs 31.9 rebounds per game (240th in college basketball) while conceding 29.6 per outing to opponents.
+It outrebounds opponents by 2.3 boards per game.

+- Buffalo connects on 3.4 fewer threes per contest than the opposition, 6.4 (266th in college basketball) compared to its opponents' 9.8.

-- Butler wins the turnover battle by 1.4 per game, committing 10.4 (77th in college basketball) while its opponents average 11.8.
+- Buffalo has come up short in the turnover battle by 6.7 per game, committing 16.8 (362nd in college basketball) while forcing 10.1 (310th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.